 Your dog told us that he was not amused with that Charlie Brown tree last year.
-He has impeccable taste, so bring him along to help choose a beautiful, responsibly-harvested Christmas tree from Cottonwood Farms.
+He has impeccable taste, so bring him along to help choose a beautiful, responsibly-harvested, pre-cut Christmas tree from Cottonwood Farms.
 Their mountain views are beautiful, so go check ‘em out during the day if you can.
+If you’re looking for a specific size or variety of tree, call ahead.

-Pup really wants to make the nice list this year, so take him to see Santa while you pick out a tree at Holly Acres Nursery.
+Pup really wants to make the nice list this year, so let him help you pick out a tree at Holly Acres Nursery.
 They offer a wide selection of fresh-cut Christmas trees including firs, pines, and spruce.
-Visit Santa on Nov.
-28 from 11 a.m. to 3 p.m.!
-Families will have separate seating to allow for social distance and be joined to Santa’s throne by a 6-foot candy cane (‘cuz 2020, yikes!).
+All trees are housed inside, which makes for a pleasant shopping experience and healthier, less dry trees.

-For the city-slicker woof who can’t be bothered with a country drive, check out Jolly’s Christmas Trees by the Cherry Creek Reservoir.
+For the city-slicker woofer who can’t be bothered with a country drive, check out Jolly Christmas Trees by the Cherry Creek Reservoir.
 In addition to a great, affordable selection of trees, they have stocking stuffers, LED light-up shirts and hats, and 8-foot light-up inflatable Christmas decorations.
+Jolly’s has a second location in Northfield, just south of Denver’s Stapleton neighborhood.
+Look for them next to the Off Broadway Shoe Warehouse.

 Sure, do-gooder doggo wants an authentic Christmas experience, but he also wants to help the environment.
 We’re told that Christmas tree cutting in national forests helps prevent h*ckin’ fires.
 Make sure you check out the U.S. Forest Service website for availability and buy a permit in advance.
 Bring your own hack saw.